Babe Ruth's called shot: Event

 There is no dispute over the general events of the moment.
-All the reports say that the Cubs "bench jockeys" were riding Ruth mercilessly and that Ruth, rather than ignoring them, was "playing" with them through words and gestures.

-With the score tied 4-4 in the fifth inning of game three, Ruth took strike one from pitcher Charlie Root.
+All contemporary reports say that the Cubs' players and fans were jeering Ruth mercilessly throughout the game.
+Fans pelted Ruth with lemons as he stood in left field and while at the plate.
+Ruth responded to the rough treatment verbally and with physical gestures.
+Earlier in the game, Ruth had already hit a home run, and also nearly made a shoestring-catch that he missed and allowed the Cubs to tie the game, which led to even more heckling from the Cubs players and fans.
+With the score tied 4–4 in the fifth inning, Ruth took strike one from pitcher Charlie Root.
 As the Cubs players heckled Ruth and the fans hurled insults, Ruth held up his hand pointing at either Root, the Cubs dugout, or center field.
-Ruth took strike two, and then he repeated this pointing gesture.
+Ruth took strike two, and then he repeated this pointing gesture after each pitch.

-It is unclear if Ruth pointed to the center field, to Root, or to the Cubs bench.
+It is unclear whether Ruth pointed to center field, to Root, to the Cubs' bench, or was just showing the strike count.
 In the 1990s, amateur filmmaker Matt Miller Kandle, Sr.'s film of the at-bat was discovered, but the film did not provide anything conclusive.
-In 2020, an audio clip was discovered from a radio show originally aired on October 6, 1932.
-In the audio clip, Lou Gehrig said that Ruth was indeed pointing toward the flagpole in center field.
+In 2020, an audio clip was discovered from a radio show that originally aired on October 6, 1932 in which Lou Gehrig said that Ruth was indeed pointing toward the flagpole in center field.